aimalrehman92/CardiacMRI_3D_UNet_Pytorch/README.md

 preprocess_on_fly.py \
 metrics.py \

+The notebook contains both training code and the inference code.

 # How to run in your local

 1. Open the notebook and remove all the commands related to Google Colab and Goole Drive